The arbitrage-free Multivariate Mixture Dynamics Model: Consistent single-assets and index volatility smiles: Introduction

+The traditional approach for pricing European--style derivatives on a basket of the multidimensional underlying, in a SCMD type model, uses a Monte Carlo method that can be very slow as it involves intensive time discretization, given that correlation can only be introduced at local shocks level.
+With this paper we fill this substantial gap in option pricing and provide, with MVMD type models, a semi-analytic solution to the option pricing problem where the price can be quickly and accurately evaluated, something that practitioners value greatly, especially in the Risk Management analytics area.
 The level of tractability in MVMD for both single assets and indices/baskets is much higher than with multivariate stochastic volatility models such as Wishart models, for which we refer for example to \cite{gurieroux07,fonseca07} and references therein.
+This tractability extends to a lot of dependence measure calculations, as we shall see shortly, which are fundamental in a multi-asset model.
 Furthermore, the MVMD model leads to a complete market and hedging is much simpler.
 It is practically a tractable and flexible multivariate local volatility model that has the potential to consistently calibrate univariate and index volatility smiles through a rich but at the same time transparent parameterization of the dynamics.

-The traditional approach for pricing European style derivatives on a basket of the multidimensional underlying, in a SCMD type model, uses a Monte Carlo method that can be very slow as it involves intensive time discretization, given that correlation can only be introduce at local shocks level.
-With this paper we fill this substantial gap in option pricing and provide, with MVMD type models, a semi-analytic solution to the option pricing problem where the price can be quickly and accurately evaluated, something that practitioners value greatly, especially in Risk Management area.

-In order to develop a feeling for the performance of our approach, we test it on a few cases.
-We distinguish two types of basket options: An option on a weighted arithmetic average of a basket and an option on a weighted geometric average of a basket.
-We also consider spread options with a smile structure of implied volatilities.
-We compare the prices generated by MVMD to those obtained by the SCMD model with analogous parameters.
+In multi-asset models the transparency on statistical dependence structures and their dynamics is fundamental.
+This is why we study and calculate in closed form instantaneous correlations between assets, terminal correlations, average correlations, rank correlations, squared volatility - assets correlations, and the whole copula function of the MVMD model.
+Such explicit study and formulas are not available in SCMD or Wishart models.
+We also derive an expansion of the local covariance in MVMD, showing that the first term in the expansion coincides with the analogous term in SCMD.
+As a form of comparison between MVMD and SCMD, we look at Kendall's tau rank correlation measures across assets in detail, as implied by the two different models when the same parameters are chosen.